Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 IV infusion is the most researched and widely studied method for ketamine treatment, with systematic reviews and meta-analyses showing it’s three to five times more effective than the esketamine nasal spray, Spravato.

-2. Fewer Treatments Needed Than Spravato
+2. With IV Ketamine You Need Fewer Treatments Than The Nasal Spray Spravato

 Because IV infusion is so much more effective, you don’t need as many treatments to reach remission or substantially improve your symptoms.

-3. High Bioavailability
+3. High Bioavailability Ensures Stronger Effects

 Because the ketamine goes straight into your bloodstream, almost 100% of the dose is available for use by your body.
 This ensures the most potent and predictable effects.